-Why Arizona & April Leaving Grey's Anatomy Feels Like A Death In The Family
+Why Arizona & April's Exit From Grey's Anatomy Feels Like A Death In The Family

 A tribute to Arizona Robbins and April Kepner for giving us strength when we needed it the most.